Scoliosis is a sideways curving and twisting of the bones of a child’s spine.

-The observer looks at the shape of the back and views all regions – upper, middle and lower back.
-If one side of the back is 1 cm higher than the other side, it might be scoliosis.
+- The doctor will check the shape of the back.
+If one side of the back is at least 1 cm higher than the other side, it might be scoliosis.

-To confirm scoliosis, health professionals usually order an X-ray, with images of a child’s front and sides.
+To confirm scoliosis, doctors usually order a scoliosis X-ray or a full spine X-ray with images of a child’s front and sides.

 Treatment for scoliosis

-For children who are still growing, health professionals usually recommend monitoring and sometimes bracing.
-In rare cases they might recommend surgery.
+For children with mild scoliosis who are still growing, doctors usually recommend close monitoring and X-rays every 4-6 months.

 Surgery most commonly involves fixing metal rods to the spine to realign and stabilise the affected areas.
-Your child will usually stay in hospital for 5-7 days and go back to school 3-4 weeks later.
+If your child has this surgery, they’ll usually stay in hospital for 2-5 days and go back to school about 2-4 weeks later.